astropy/astropy/docs/development/contributing/get_devel_version.rst

 ===========================

 .. note::
+    `git` is the name of a source code management system.
+It is used to keep track of changes made to code and to manage contributions coming from several different people.

     If you have never used `git` before, allow one hour the first time you do this.
 You will not need to do this every time you want to contribute; most of it is one-time setup.
 You can count on one hand the number of `git` commands you will need to regularly use to keep your local copy of `Astropy`_ up to date.
 If you find this taking more than an hour email the :ref:`astropy developers list for help <getting_help>`

 Trying out the development version of Astropy is useful in three ways: